ADMINISTRATIVE ENABLING TEAM

 a. develop the annual budget of the Presbytery by gathering from the various agencies of the Presbytery their program proposals and budget requests for the following year during the first quarter of each calendar year, and prepare from these requests a budget of needs and objectives for the following calendar year.

-b. report the budget needs to the Coordinating Team for review and approval for presentation to the meeting of the Presbytery at the Summer Stated Meeting for information.
+b. report the budget needs to the Presbytery Coordinating Team for review and approval for presentation to the meeting of the Presbytery at the Summer Stated Meeting for information.

 c. develop a schedule of proposed askings from the churches and present it to the Presbytery and to the churches at the earliest possible date and after any necessary refinements and adjustments, present a Proposed Spending Budget for the Presbytery at the Fall stated meeting, which shall include projected support for higher councils and institutions.

-d. develop a balanced Spending Budget after churches have responded to the annual mission funding askings and negotiations have been completed among the agencies of Presbytery and present this budget to the February meeting of the Presbytery, together with a demonstration of how it is to be supported, for adoption by the Presbytery for implementation.
+d. create a balanced Spending Budget after churches have responded to the annual mission funding askings and negotiations have been completed among the agencies of Presbytery and present this budget to the February meeting of the Presbytery, together with a demonstration of how it is to be supported, for adoption by the Presbytery for implementation.

 e. prepare and recommend to the Presbytery Coordinating Team and the Presbytery suggested mission funding askings from each congregation with justification for these askings, which may be separated into the following categories: Per Capita Apportionments, Unified Giving and Theological Education Fund, and inform congregations that Selected Giving by congregations does not fund or affect the Operating Budget of the Presbytery.